 Water hammer is what happens when a fast-moving water supply comes to a halt.

 When you turn off your faucet or your washing machine closes its water inlet valve, that momentum has nowhere to go.
 As a result, it slams up against the valve.

-Can water hammer damage your pipes?
+Can these banging noises damage your pipes?

 Yes, water hammer can damage pipes, joints and other supports that hold your pipes together.
-Over time, the increased water pressure and shock waves can loosen the joints and fittings that keep your pipes secured.
-It can also cause small cracks to appear in your pipes.
+Over time, the increased water pressure and shock waves can loosen the joints and fittings that keep your pipes secure.

 As you can imagine, small leaks can quickly turn into bigger leaks.
-Consequently, you may end up with structural damage and dampness, which can create the perfect breathing ground for other serious issues such as mold.
+Consequently, you may end up with structural damage and dampness, which can create the perfect breeding ground for other serious issues such as mold.

 As the pipes vibrate from the resulting shock wave, they will pull at the fittings that keep them secured to the wall.

 What causes water hammer?

 These air chambers act like cushions.
 When a sudden surge of water hits the air chamber, the air in the chamber helps to soften the blow.

-Take the following air chamber as an example.
+Take the following air chamber as an example:

 In the diagram above, there is an air chamber behind the wall.
 This air chamber helps to soften the surge of water that comes rushing towards the sink.

 This happens when a surge of water manages to get into the chamber and absorb the air.
 As a result, it will no longer function as a cushion.

-DIY: How to fix water hammer.
+How to fix it.

 If these loud sounds weren’t there before, then it is possible that one or more of your air chambers have become flooded.